varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 height: 180px
 name: fig-LinkedList-schematic
 ---
 Schematic of a singly linked list.
-Each node in the list has data, in this case a queue data structure, and a reference (link) to the next node in the list.
+Each node in the list has data, in this case, a queue data structure and a reference (link) to the next node in the list.
 ```

 There are two main types of linked lists: singly linked lists and doubly linked lists.
 In a singly linked list, each node has a reference to the next node in the list but not the previous one.
 On the other hand, each node connects to the next and previous nodes in a doubly linked list.